 Temple Beth David is a sacred Jewish community of members and families.
 We are committed to welcoming and respecting everyone who wishes to join us in our liberal and warm congregation.
 We are dedicated to to the task of “Tikkun Olam,” “Repairing the World,” and reaching out to all those in need.

 THIS IS OUR SPIRITUAL HOME

 V’asu lee mikdash, v’shachantee b’tocham.
 And let them make Me a sanctuary, that I may dwell among them.(Exodus 25:8)

 We gather in our Sanctuary for worship on Jewish holidays & Shabbat.
 We celebrate life’s joyous moments and life’s most challenging days together as we strive to open our hearts to the Divine in us and the Divine in our world.

 Talmud Torah K’neged Kulam.
 And the study of Torah is equal to them all.(Talmud)

 At Temple Beth David, we value learning at every level.
-From the youngest children in our Early Childhood Learning Center, to the students in our Religious School, to adults and families, we offer classes, programs and activities throughout the year.
+From the youngest children in our Religious School, to adults and families, we offer classes, programs and activities throughout the year.